conradakunga/Blog/_posts/2025-01-18-evaluating-multiple-test-assertions-at-once-with-fluentassertions.md

 What is happening here is that the **first** assertion, `result.Should().BePositive()` fails, and the test runner **stops immediately and moves on to the next test**.

-Sometimes, you want to **evaluate all the assertions at once so that you can know well in advance how badly off you are around your logic.
-It can be **tedious** to **fix one error, run and then find you have yet another error**.
+Sometimes, you want to **evaluate all the assertions at once** so that you can know well in advance how badly off you are around your logic.
+It can be **tedious** to fix one error, run and then find you have yet another error.
 In this scenario, you would want to know **all the failed assertions** so that you can fix the logic once and for all.

 This can be resolved using an [AssertionScope](https://fluentassertions.com/introduction#assertion-scopes).